ARMmbed/easy-connect/README.md

 ## Using Easy Connect from your application

-Easy Connect has just one function which will either return a `NetworkInterface`-pointer or `NULL`:
+Easy Connect has just one function that returns either a `NetworkInterface`-pointer or `NULL`:

 ```cpp
 #include "easy-connect.h"